Tasmiyafatma/meeting-scheduling-web-page/README.md

-# Who Won The Race - Static Page Template
+# Meeting Scheduling Web Page - Static Page Template

 This project is a static web page template titled "Meeting Scheduler" built using Vite, React, and Tailwind CSS.
 It provides a user-friendly layout for scheduling meetings and managing meeting details.
 The template is responsive, ensuring optimal viewing experience across various devices.